whrul/arkanoid_game_Java/README.md

 3. Pick up bonuses and destroy bricks by hitting them with the ball
 4. Bricks' destroying will bring you scores
 5. Destroy all of bricks to complete the level
+6. Press escape if you want to pause the game

 ![gamePicture](img/main.png)